Martha Corey: Early life and marriages

-Martha Corey was born in 1619 or 1620 somewhere within New England.
-More than 20 years later, Martha Corey had an illegitimate, mixed race son named Benoni.
-Benoni was thought to have an African biological father and represented living proof of Corey's "checkered" past in a time where pre-marital sex, especially with non-white partners, was considered sinful and shameful by the ultra-stringent Christianity of the colonies.
+Born Martha Panon, somewhere within New England, her exact date of birth is unknown.
+At least 20 years before her death, Martha had a mixed race son, Benoni, out of wedlock.
+Benoni was thought to have an African or Native American biological father and represented, to the Puritans, living proof of Martha's sinful and shameful past.

-Corey married Henry Rich in 1684 and had a second son named Thomas Rich.
+Martha married Henry Rich in 1684 and had a second son named Thomas Rich.
 After the death of her first husband, she married wealthy farmer Giles Corey in the year 1690.
-Benoni lived with Corey and her husband Giles, so town members were aware of him.
-Both Giles and Martha had a controversial past that contributed to their death in the Salem Witch Trials.
+Benoni lived with Martha and her husband Giles, so town members were aware of him.
+Giles also had a controversial past including petty theft and a trial for the murder of a servant boy.
+Both of their pasts may have contributed to their accusations and death in the Salem Witch Trials.

 Salem witch trials

-Still, Martha had attempted to rehabilitate her image.
+Still, Martha had attempted to turn away from her past transgressions.
 The community was surprised to see Corey accused, as she was known for her piety and dedicated church attendance, and had been officially admitted to the Salem Village Church in 1691.
 She had never shown support for the witch trials, since she did not believe witches or warlocks existed.
 She publicly denounced the witch trials as well as the judges who were involved in the various cases.
 She was outspoken in her belief that the accusers were lying, and upon hearing this, two young girls, Ann Putnam Jr. and Mercy Lewis, promptly accused her of witchcraft.

 She was unaware of the level of paranoia in the village, and when she went to trial, she was simply truthful about her innocence and never doubted she would be exonerated.
 As the girls testified against her during examination, Corey asked the judge not to believe the rantings of hysterical children and continued to make similar claims throughout the Salem trials, so this combination made it easy for the afflicted girls to create a story accusing Corey.

 The girls began mimicking her movements as if they were being controlled by her.
 Mercy Lewis called out, "There's a man he whispered in her ear."
 John Hathorne asked Lewis if the man was Satan, then shortly Ann Putnam Jr. cried out that Martha Corey had a yellow bird sucking on her hand, which was enough evidence to persuade the jury of her guilt.
 By accusing her, the Putnam family established their power in the town and showed that they would willingly attack anyone who openly doubted their motives and authority.
 She was hanged on September 22, 1692.
 She was 72 years old.
 This accusation represented a turning point in the Salem Witch Trials as Corey was a respected member of the church who had good economic and social standing within the community.
 After this, accusations escalated across social boundaries, and over one hundred women were eventually accused of witchcraft.